Unlisted Code Companies

 Code companies

 - The Code applies only to “Code companies”.
-A company is a Code company if it is a New Zealand-registered company:
+A Code company is a New Zealand-registered company:

 - that is a party to a listing agreement with a licensed market operator and has securities that confer voting rights quoted on a licensed market; or